paritytech/polkadot/roadmap/implementers-guide/src/node/utility/candidate-validation.md

 only sound, if we either:

 1. Ruled out that error in pre-checking.
-If something is not checked in pre-checking, even if independent of the candidate we must raise a dispute.
+If something is not checked in pre-checking, even if independent of the candidate and PVF, we must raise a dispute.
 2. We are 100% confident that it is a hardware/local issue: Like corrupted file, etc.